Print

 Instructions

-1. Blanch and clean the pork and chicken.
-In a large pot or dutch oven, add pork and chicken and cover with water.
+1. Blanch and clean the pork and chicken (is using).
+In a large stock pot or 7-quart Dutch oven, add pork and chicken and cover with water.
 Bring the water to a boil and immediately turn off the heat.
 Strain the water and wash the bones under cold running water.
 Clean the pot and dry it.
 Use a chopstick or skewer to clean the bones by removing any dark-colored coagulated blood, marrow, etc. Give the bones one last final rinse and set aside.

-2. Sear the vegetables.
+2. (Optional step) Sear the vegetables.
 To the same pot, add the oil and pan-sear the vegetables and aromatics until slightly charred.
-This step is optional but adds good flavor to the finished broth.
 Feel free to skip to step #3.

 4. Strain the tonkotsu.
 When the tonkotsu is finished cooking, strain it through a fine mesh sieve or cheesecloth.
 Place it back into the pot and reduce it as little or as much as you want to get the desired consistency.
 Season with shoyu tare (or your favorite tare) before using it and Enjoy!